vfeofanov/mantis/README.md

 **MANTIS** (foundation **M**odel with **A**dapters for multicha**N**nel **TI**me **S**eries Classification) is an open-source python package with a pre-trained time series classification foundation model implemented by Huawei Noah's Ark Lab.

-Please find out technical report on arxiv **TODO** and the model checkpoint on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).
+Please find out technical report on arxiv (available soon) and the model checkpoint on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).

 ## Installation